jujufugh/furoyce.github.io/_pages/about.md

 title: "About"
 ---

 Welcome to my blog!
-My name is Royce Fu and I am a Database Solution Architect at Oracle with a passion for database technology and engineering.
+My name is Royce Fu, and I am the Master Principal Cloud Architect with Oracle North America Gen AI Data Platform Engineering.
+I have a diverse background and experience across IT infrastructure operations, engineering, and architecture.
+As a member of the Oracle Database Certified Masters, I have deep expertise in Oracle Database Technologies, OCI Observability and Management, and Gen AI Data Platform Engineering, Architecture, and Integration.
+I began my career as a software engineer, and have spent over a decade specializing in database and system integration engineering and architecture.

+My current work centers on the convergence of data, cloud, and artificial intelligence, with a particular emphasis on AI Operations (AIOps) and AI Security.
+I'm passionate about leveraging AI to enhance operational efficiency and proactively secure modern data platforms.

-I created this blog as a way to share my knowledge and insights on the latest trends and use cases in the database and broader data industry.
-Whether you're a fellow architect, engineer, technologist looking to stay up-to-date on the industry, or just have a general interest in technology, science and engineering, I hope my blog will provide you with valuable and informative content.
+I created this blog to share insights, experiences, and the latest developments from the world of data, cloud, and AI.
+Whether you are an architect, engineer, technologist, or simply interested in the fast-changing landscape of IT, AI, and databases, I hope you find the content here valuable and inspiring—especially around the areas of AI-driven operations and security.

-A little bit about my background: I am a computer science graduate who have been working in the tech industry for over a decade.
-Throughout my career, I have had the opportunity to work on a variety of projects ranging from Database Administration, Database and Application Performance Tuning to Database Platform Engineering.

-In my free time, you can find me tinkering with the latest gadgets, attending tech conferences, or reading about the latest industry trends.

 Thank you for visiting my blog.
-I hope you enjoy reading my content as much as I enjoy creating it!
+I hope you enjoy reading the posts as much as I enjoy creating them!

 {% capture notice-1 %}
 #### Disclaimer